acorelli/ecs-tools/readme.md

 - **CI/CD Scripts**: Automate the build and deployment pipeline for ECS applications.
 - **Docker Configurations**: Predefined Dockerfiles and Compose files for setting up development and production environments.
-- **AWS Integration**: Scripts to facilitate interactions with AWS services like DynamoDB and S3.
+- **AWS Integration**: Scripts to facilitate interactions & testing with AWS services like DynamoDB and S3.

 ## **Prerequisites**